 Tiger Gyoza

-If gyoza sound good, Tiger Gyoza has a Showa-style branch nearby.
-They have 12 types of Gyoza to choose from, including the unusual speciality of banana gyoza, which is 15cm long!
-They also offer affordable lunch sets with more substantial dishes like spicy tantanmen ramen if you’re particularly hungry.
+If gyoza sound good, Tiger Gyoza has a branch nearby.
+They have 11 types of Gyoza to choose from, including both boiled and pan-fried options.
+They also offer affordable lunch sets, as well as noodles and rice dishes.

-With a shop on the ground floor and a cafe upstairs, the Snoopy Cha-ya is a surprisingly contemporary spot to see while you wander through Nishiki Market.
+With a shop on the ground floor and a café upstairs, the Snoopy Cha-ya is a surprisingly contemporary spot to see while you wander through Nishiki Market.
 With a nod to traditional styles and plenty of real food and sweets to try, it’s also (un)surprisingly busy.
-The cafe serves up savory dishes like pasta as well as cakes and parfaits (plenty of seasonal variations of course), all adorned with cute Snoopy elements.
+The café serves up savory dishes like pasta as well as cakes and parfaits, all adorned with cute Snoopy elements.
 While prices may be on the high side (and servings on the small side), you’re not really there for the food — so enjoy the cuteness and take plenty of pictures.

 Nishiki Warai Kyoto

 If you love okonomiyaki, then Nishiki Warai is the place to head if the sights and smells of the market have made your stomach rumble.
 A staple of nearby Osaka, okonomiyaki means “what you like, grilled” and is a cabbage-based pancake that tastes way better than it sounds.
-Another popular okonomiyaki spot is Donguri and you’ll find a branch between the market and Kawaramachi Station.
+Another popular okonomiyaki spot is Donguri.

 For vegetarians, try nearby Hale, a spot with traditional vegetarian and vegan dishes that feature tofu (or tofu byproducts like yuba and okara).
 There’s also a branch of vegan Tokyo favorite Ain Soph Journey, which has a light menu with burgers, desserts, and coffees — all plant based and delicious.